Witcha frame 1.png

 Television Alchemy

-Nicola McEvoy is a transdisciplinary artist who works across the mediums of analogue/digital video, cameraless photography, textiles and ceramics.
-She is a graduate of the Royal College of Art and Goldsmiths, University of London.
+Nicola McEvoy is a transdisciplinary artist who works across mediums, including analogue/digital video, cameraless photography, textiles and ceramics.
+She is a graduate of the Royal College of Art and Goldsmiths.

-‘Television Alchemy’ is her practice-based research that investigates the liquid materiality of CRT TV.
+Her practice-based research, ‘Television Alchemy’, investigates the liquid materiality of CRT TV.
 Following the radical approach of chaos magicians, she is interested in how critical theory can inform a path of mysticism that aims to disrupt the hegemony of capitalist realism — unveiling esoteric realities and alternative modes of being: divine, feminine, disruptive.
+She looks at the connections between moving image, dream and infant consciousness as they emerge from the primordial waters of chaos.
+Getting her first TV off the street, Nicola considers her practice to be situated within a working-class ontology and epistemology.

-As an artist educator and facilitator, she has worked with children and young people, as well as adults with learning disabilities.
+As an artist educator and facilitator, she works with children and young people, as well as adults with learning disabilities.

 At the thresholds of consciousness mercurial revolution takes place.